-We may not be able to continue competing successfully against our current and future competitors, and increased competition may result in price reductions, reduced gross margins and operating margins, reduced net income, and loss of market share, any of which will materially adversely affect our business, operating results, and financial condition.
-If any of the events described above occur, our business, operating results and financial condition could be materially adversely affected.
-Additional details are provided in "Item 4 - Information on Check Point."
+We may not be able to continue competing successfully against our current and future competitors, and increased competition may result in price reductions, reduced gross margins and operating margins, reduced net income, and loss of market share, any of which will materially adversely affect our business, operating results and financial condition.
+For additional information, see "Item 4 - Information on Check Point."